+Definition of the normal form.
 Just as in the definition of the ACD-parity-transform we had to define positive and negative ACDs to obtain an accurate optimality result in the number of colours, we need now to take care of a small technical detail so that TS in normal form are parity-index-tight.

-We say that a transition system \mathcal{TS} is negative if $\mathcal{ACD}{\mathcal{TS}}$ is negative, that is, if for some d \mathcal{TS} contains a negative d-flower but contains no positive d-flower.
+We say that a transition system TS is negative if \mathcal{ACD}{TS} is negative, that is, if for some d TS contains a negative d-flower but contains no positive d-flower.
 Intuitively, a parity TS is negative if and only if the minimal colour used by a parity acceptance condition using an optimal number of colours is 1.

-▶ Definition 6.22 (Normal form).
-Let $\mathcal{TS} = (G{\mathcal{TS}}, \operatorname{Acc}{\mathcal{TS}})$ be a parity transition system using a colouring function γ .
-If \mathcal{TS} is not negative, we say that \mathcal{TS} is in normal form if any other parity acceptance condition equivalent to $\operatorname{Acc}{\mathcal{TS}}$ over $G{\mathcal{TS}}$ using a colouring function γ' satisfies that for every edge e:
+DEFINITION 6.20 (Normal form).
+Let $TS = (G{TS}, Acc{TS})$ be a parity transition system using a colouring function γ .
+If TS is not negative, we say that TS is in normal form if any other parity acceptance condition equivalent to Acc{TS} over G{TS} using a colouring function γ' satisfies that for every edge e:

-$$\gamma(e) \le \gamma'(e)$$ .
+$$\gamma(e) \leq \gamma'(e).$$